teemow/Blog/source/_posts/2004-03-17-moveon-dot-org-democracy-in-action.markdown

 ---

-I heard about it but now I've seen it. &lt;a title=&quot;MoveOn.org: Democracy in Action&quot; href=&quot;http://www.moveon.org/censure/caughtonvideo/&quot;&gt;MoveOn.org: Democracy in Action&lt;/a&gt; shows a stuttering Rumsfeld.
+I heard about it but now I've seen it. &lt;a title=&quot;MoveOn.org: Democracy in Action&quot; href=&quot;http://www.moveon.org/censure/caughtonvideo/&quot;&gt;MoveOn.org: Democracy in Action shows a stuttering Rumsfeld.